 Alison was appointed legal adviser to the Health Committee of the Scottish Parliament for the Adult Support and Protection (Sc) Act 2007 and Health and Sport Committee on the End of Life Assistance (Scotland) Bill in 2010.
 She was a member of the Scottish Government Steering Group on new Psychoactive Substances and the Scottish Medicines Consortium Task and Finish Group: assessment for medicines for very rare conditions and at the end of life

-She is the Convenor of the Health and Medical Law Sub Committee for the Law Society of Scotland.
+She was the Convener of the Health and Medical Law Reform Sub Committee for the Law Society of Scotland from 2013-2020.

 Alison is an honorary tutor in Cardiff School of Medicine for collaborative work with Cardiff University and the British Pain Society on palliative care and resolution of law and damages for patients in chronic pain.
 She is a regular visitor to the Grameen College of Nursing, Dhaka, Bangladesh, advising on Academic Quality Enhancement, Audit and Design in learning and teaching.
 She delivered their inaugural Professorial Lecture in May 2014.

 In 2017, she was invited to become a member of the Consent Task and Finish Group for the General Medical Council .

 She was commissioned by the Scottish Government to conduct an investigative review into the process of establishing, managing and supporting Independent Inquiries and Reviews in Scotland (with specific reference to The Scottish Independent Review of transvaginal mesh implants).
 This Review was published in October 2018.

 In February 2019, she became the Chair of the Scottish Infected Blood Support Scheme Appeals Panel.
 She currently sits on the Lay Advisory Board for the Royal College of Physicians and Surgeons in Glasgow.